What Is Bitcoin?

 As we mentioned earlier, bitcoin transactions are peer-to-peer and secured through cryptography.
 There’s a significant amount of work going on under the hood, however.

 When you attempt to send bitcoin, you broadcast the transaction to every node on the network.
-(Don’t worry, bitcoin wallets handle this for you automatically).
+(Don’t worry, the wallets handle this for you automatically).
 The nodes then check for two things:

 - You are who you say you are, and

-- You have enough bitcoin to cover your transaction
+- You have enough currency to cover your transaction

 They confirm your identity through the private key with which you sign your transaction.
 Your private key is a string of letters and numbers akin to a password.